-- 2 # How Big Can a Conservatory be Without Planning Permission?
+- How Big Can You Build a Conservatory Without Planning Permission?

-The house must look almost the same from outside because if there is a significant change in appearance from outside then planning permission for the conservatory will be needed.
+The house must look almost the same from the outside because if there is a significant change in appearance from the outside then planning permission for a conservatory will need.

 There are some rules you must keep in mind before making a conservatory:

 - The extensions can cover only about half of the land around the house.